-There are 1000’s of Bollywood movies released annually but only a few of those make a mark on people’s mind and gets huge success at the box office.
+There are 1000’s of Bollywood movies released annually but only a few of those make an impact on people’s mind and get huge success at the box office.
 Most of the times, the success, and failure of a film largely depend on the stardom of the star cast, especially the male leads in the film.

-Currently, Salman Khan, Shah Rukh Khan, Aamir Khan, Akshay Kumar and Ajay Devgn are one of those immensely popular superstars of the B-Town, whose almost every film becomes big money spinners and the biggest reason of this is their star power among the fans.
+Currently, Salman Khan, Shah Rukh Khan, Aamir Khan, Akshay Kumar, Hrithik Roshan and Ajay Devgn are among those immensely popular superstars of the B-Town, whose almost every film becomes big money spinners and the biggest reason of this is their star power among the fans.

 But, actually, apart from these most sellable superstars, a pool of some hugely talented actors is excited in Bollywood, who, despite their extreme talent, is not popular among fans.
 These are called as most underrated actors of Bollywood.

 Actors like Irrfan Khan, Nawazuddin Siddiqui, Vinay Pathak, and Manoj Bajpai are one of the extremely talented archives actors of our film industry but unfortunately, they have not got the due respect and attention from the media which they actually deserve.